pivotal-cf/docs-pks/console-install-vsphere.hbs.md

 ---

-VMware Tanzu Kubernetes Grid Integrated Edition Management Console provides a unified installation experience for deploying {{  vars.product_full }} ({{ vars.product_short }}) to vSphere.
+{{  vars.product_full }} Management Console provides a unified installation experience for deploying {{  vars.product_full }} ({{ vars.product_short }}) to vSphere.

 ## <a id='overview'></a>Overview

-The VMware Tanzu Kubernetes Grid Integrated Edition Management Console provides a graphical user interface to assist you with configuring and deploying TKGI to vSphere.
+The {{  vars.product_full }} Management Console provides a graphical user interface to assist you with configuring and deploying TKGI to vSphere.

 The TKGI Management Console automates installation of the following: